CNNs for JPEGs: A Study in Computational Cost: Related Work

 \section{Related Work}

-The processing of compressed data has been widely-explored by many conventional image and video processing techniques as an alternative to speed up the computation performance in a variety of applications, such as face recognition~\cite{IVC_2009_Delac}, image indexing and retrieval~\cite{MCM_2013_Poursistani}, \rv{saliency detection and image retargeting~\cite{fang2012saliency},} video copy detection~\cite{ICIP_2011_Almeida}, video summarization~\cite{PRL_2012_Almeida}, and many others.

-In the deep learning era, the potential of the JPEG compressed domain for neural networks has received limited attention and a few works have emerged only recently.
-The key idea exploited by such works consists in adapting traditional CNN architectures to facilitate the learning with DCT coefficients rather than RGB pixels.

 In this section we present a literature review of deep learning methods that use DCT coefficients.
 We divided such works into two categories according to how they are related to our approach: (1) works that aim to improve performance of CNNs by using information from the frequency domain, like DCT coefficients and (2) works that focus on deep model designed to process data directly from the frequency domain in the form of DCT coefficients.

-In the first category, we can highlight the works of Ehrlich~et~al.~\cite{ehrlich2021analyzing,ehrlich2020quantization} that focus on two tasks with JPEG images: (\textit{i}) artefact correction and (\textit{ii}) the use of different quality settings.
+In the first category, we can highlight the following works~\cite{ehrlich2021analyzing,ehrlich2020quantization,temburwar2022deep}.